shanemileham/shanemileham.github.io/_kb/psychology/emotions.md

 ---

 ## What emotions are and why they're useful
+Emotions = Signals that give important information about our current state that can be used to seek pleasure, avoid pain, and stay healthy.

+Often these motivate us to act in a way that helps us reach a reward or saves us from harm.
+Others, however, such as apathy, cue us that our body is reticent to act because we need to recover.

 TODO (synthesize Input below)

 There are no "good" and "bad" emotions - just emotions we desire to experience, and ones we don't.
 Typically the ones we desire to experience are the ones we feel when everything is already going well.
+However, all emotions, especially the "negative" ones, give us important information regarding how to act to improve our quality of life.

 Emotions rise and fall
 This too shall pass.
 Everything will get better and get worse.